 Dates and Fees

-The fee to attend the residency is $2,800, which includes room and board.
+The fee to attend the residency is $3,250 and includes room and board, laboratory access, and meals.
 There are limited fellowships available for the program.
-To be considered for a fellowships you must complete your application by the priority deadline of January 30, 2019.
-First round notifications of acceptance will be sent out via email in February and second round notifications will be sent out via email in March.
+To be considered for a fellowships you must complete your application by the priority deadline of February 3, 2020.
 A deposit is required to secure your spot in the residency after notifications go out.

 Applications are now open!
 Please click the apply now button below to begin your application.
 You are able to save your application and return to it at anytime before the application deadline.
 Sign up to be notified of additional information regarding the LA Summer Residency.